Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Main Results

 \begin{Rem} Compared to the existing results in \cite{liu2022decentralized, iakovidou2022s}, FlexGT handles data heterogeneity \cite{lian2017can}, i.e. $\forall x$,

 and does not require the assumption of uniformly bounded stochastic gradients \cite{liu2022decentralized}, making it more robust in non-i.i.d. settings.
-Compared to the best-known results for DSGT ($\alpha = \beta = 1$) without acceleration in \cite{koloskova2021improved}, our findings recover their results in all three settings \footnote{Under Assumption \ref{Ass_graph} on the graph and using the same convergence metric as in this work.} and extend to more general cases with $\alpha \geqslant 1$ and $\beta \geqslant 1$.
-Note that K-GT \cite{liu2023decentralized} is a special case of FlexGT with $\alpha = 1$ and $\beta > 1$, and the communication complexity obtained in this work improves upon that of K-GT by a factor of $1/\sqrt{1-\rho _W} $ in terms of the topology effect for the nonconvex setting, while K-GT experiences lower stochastic gradient noise. \end{Rem}
+Compared to the best-known results for DSGT ($\alpha = \beta = 1$) without acceleration in \cite{koloskova2021improved}, our findings recover their results in all three settings \footnote{Under Assumption~\ref{Ass_graph} on the graph and using the same convergence metric as in this work.} and extend to more general cases with $\alpha \geqslant 1$ and $\beta \geqslant 1$.
+Compared K-GT \cite{liu2025decentralized} in the nonconvex setting, the communication complexity obtained in this work improves upon that of K-GT by a factor of $1/\sqrt{1-\rho _W} $ in terms of the topology effect, whereas K-GT benefits from a lower level of stochastic gradient noise. \end{Rem}

-Based on the convergence results in Theorem \ref{Thm_FlexGT}, we can further derive the iteration complexity of FlexGT for different objective functions as follows.
+Based on the convergence results in Theorem~\ref{Thm_FlexGT}, we can further derive the iteration complexity of FlexGT for different objective functions in the following corollary.